 Panzerotti recipe: deep-fried pizza dough filled with tomatoes, mozzarella, and ham.
 Try making (and devouring) the authentic panzerotti recipe from Puglia.

 The panzerotti recipe is quite similar to the calzoni one: stuffed pizza dough.
 But while panzerotti are deep-fried, calzoni are baked.

 Plus, the classic panzerotti filling is tomatoes, mozzarella, and ham.

 Although Puglia is full of delicious variants – lately, I’ve heard of a carbonara panzerotto… imagine!

-If you don’t have the time or the patience to make the dough, buy pizza dough, it’s quite the same.
+If you don’t have the time or the patience for making the panzerotti dough recipe, buy pizza dough, it’s quite the same.

-Otherwise, use my dough recipe, it is crunchy and was delivered to me by Apulian hands.
+Otherwise, use my authentic panzerotti recipe, it is crunchy and was delivered to me by Apulian hands.

-Panzerotti are eaten as an aperitivo, as an antipasto, or as a street food.
+Panzerotti may be eaten as an aperitivo, as an antipasto, or as street food.
 Actually, any excuse is plausible to have one!

 - 17.5 oz 00 flour 500 gr